 The borrower then makes quarterly interest payments until they pay the loan off.

 Stock loans are also non-recourse loans.
 This means exactly what it sounds like.
-There is no collateral needed when accepting a stock loan other than the stock itself.
+There is no security needed when accepting a stock loan other than the stock itself.

-If you default on your payments, the broker keeps the collateral which is your stock.
-There is nothing else that your broker can collect.
-You can also choose to walk away with the loaned money at any time.
-All you would lose is the stock you lent to the broker.
+If you default on your payments, the lender keeps the security which is your stock.
+There is nothing else that the lender can collect.
+You can also choose to walk away with the loan proceeds at any time.
+All you would lose is the stock you pledged to the lender.

-Anyone who owns non-marginable stock that trades on NASDAQ, NYSE, or the OTC Markets can qualify for stock loans.
+Any accredited investor who owns eligible stock that trades on NASDAQ, NYSE, or the OTC Markets can qualify for stock loans.

 Typically, stock loans range from $50,000 to over $5,000,000.
 There are also no up-front fees.